John Hales, Global Knowledge instructor for Amazon Web Services (AWS), VMware, Software Defined Networking (SDN) and SoftLayer.

 A few certifications stand out in our survey results for their popularity.
-Though ITIL Foundation is by far the most popular of the highest-paying certifications, it is still not as popular as the first four in the list below.
-In fact, nearly three times as many certified professionals reported holding at least one of the first four certifications below.
-That makes these ideal jumping off points for higher certifications and indicates that specializing in an area can help you stand out and increase your pay.
+Though ITIL® Foundation is the most popular of the highest-paying certifications based on the number of responses we received in this year’s survey, it is still not as popular as those in the list below.
+That makes those in this list ideal jumping off points for higher certifications and indicates that specializing in an area can help you stand out and increase your pay.
 This list also shows that, based on our salary survey responses, even entry-level certifications pay pretty well.

-All but two of the top 15 certifications pay $100,000 or more, and the two that don’t are just a few hundred dollars shy.
+- All but four of the top 15 certifications pay $100,000 or more, and the two of the four that don’t are just a few hundred dollars shy.

-If you’re looking to improve your skills and possibly your salary, check out the certifications I've covered here.
+If you’re looking to improve your skills and possibly your salary as well, these are some certifications you could pursue.
 Consider your current skill set and whether a related skill or a management skill may help power your career to the next level.
 For example, if you already know storage or networking, consider pursuing a certification in virtualization or cloud computing.
-Or, break out of your technical track and get on a management track by taking an ITIL or PMP course and getting certified in one of those areas.
+Or, break out of your technical track and get on a management track by taking an ITIL® or PMP® course and getting certified in one of those areas.

 About the Author

-John Hales, VCP, VCP-DT, VCAP-DCA, VCI, is a VMware instructor at Global Knowledge, teaching most of the vSphere classes that Global Knowledge offers, including the vSphere and View classes, as well as cloud computing classes for IBM SoftLayer and AWS.
-Hales is also the author of many books, including involved technical books from Sybex, exam preparation books, and many quick reference guides from BarCharts, in addition to custom courseware for individual customers.
-His latest book on vSphere is entitled "Administering vSphere 5: Planning, Implementing and Troubleshooting.”
-Hales has various certifications, including the VMware VCA-DCV, VCA-DT, VCA-Cloud, VCP, VCP-DT, VCAP-DCA, VCI and VCI Level 2; the Microsoft MCSE, MCDBA, MOUS and MCT; the EMC Storage Administrator (EMCSA); and the CompTIA A+, Network+ and CTT+.
-Hales lives with his wife and children in Sunrise, Florida.
+John Hales is a Global Knowledge Instructor for AWS, SoftLayer, and VMware.
+He is also the author of many books, including technical books from Sybex, exam preparation books, and many quick reference guides, in addition to custom courseware for individual customers.
+His latest book on vSphere is “Administering vSphere 5: Planning, Implementing and Troubleshooting.”
+Hales has various certifications, including VCP6-DCV, VCP6-DTM, VCAP-DCA, VCI, AWS SysOps Administrator – Associate, AWS Solutions Architect – Associate and others from AWS, VMware, Microsoft, EMC, and CompTIA.
+He lives with his family in Sunrise, Florida.